-- Make sure your laptops and/or tablets have wireless to access and prepare staff on the risk of portable tools. - Laptops should have the most updated agency management system and operating system updates installed.
+- Make sure your laptops and/or tablets have wireless to access and update/refresh staff on your agency's remote work protocols, including cyber safe practices. - Consider ensuring key staff has chargers for their devices available at home or their alternate location. - Laptops should have the most updated agency management system and operating system updates installed.
 Check with your vendors regarding licensing. - Load your latest non-web (or 'cloud')-based data files for instant access.
 Make sure all security precautions are taken to protect your data and ensure its integrity.
 Back-up information regularly on a USB or external hard drive.